dunghoilyd01/linux-guide-split-audio-ports/README.md

 #### Option 3 Manually for immutable distributions using script and udev rule

 For immutable distros `/lib/firmware/` is not writable.
-As a workaround you can use an udev rule that sets the hints on boot. **This method may cause some noises during boot and is not warranted to be as reliable as the firmware one, if that's the case, suggestions to improve it are welcome**
+As a workaround you can use an udev rule that sets the hints on boot. **This method may cause some noises during boot and is not guaranteed to be as reliable as the firmware one, if that's the case for you, suggestions to improve it are welcome**

 1. Create the file `/etc/udev/rules.d/91-pipewire-alsa-port-split.rules` (don't copy as is, modify according to explanation bellow)